lr508/lr508.github.io/tennis.md

         data[year].drop(labels=f'{wl}_name', axis=1, inplace=True)
 ```

 After the above processing, the yearly data was concatenated to form a much larger file containing all data, with a dictionary of player names and ids written to ```players.json```.
-As there was missing data for player rank, and this was a column that I wanted to use, a high value of 3000 filled missing values.
+As there was missing data for player rank, and this was a column that I wanted to use, a high rank of 3000 filled missing values.

 ```python
 df = pd.concat([data[i] for i in data], ignore_index=True)